PaladinStudiosBVs/Blender-Exporter/README.md

 <a name="develop"/>

 # Developing & Testing
-To test during development, the contents of folder `PaladinExporter` need to be copied over to the Blender `%AppData%\Blender Foundation\Blender\Vx.xx\scripts\addons\PaladinExporter` installation folder.
-Where `Vx.xx` should be the installed Blender version.
-The included `SendToBlender.bat` file does this for Blender v2.93 for ease of use.
+To test during development, add the path to the addons folder in this repo to the Scripts path in Blender Preferences.
+Preferences -> File Paths -> Data -> Scripts

-After copying the files, make sure to reload the python scripts within Blender.
+After adding the path, make sure to reload the python scripts within Blender.
 Click the top left Blender icon -> System -> Reload Scripts.

 ![image](https://user-images.githubusercontent.com/10919737/159488403-c4d14dc8-03d4-4b18-974c-e52eb3a4f739.png)